bryankeating10/School-Programs/README.md

  * Differential Equation Practice
    * Plotting the motion of dynamic systems to visualize differential equation solutions I find in my homework
  * Forced Convection Lab
    * Using pandas data frames to manipulate spreadsheets of temperature measurements to calculate experimental heat transfer coefficient
+ * Anisotropic Material Stiffness
+   * Predicting the stress and strain values in direction theta for a material subjected to axial, transverse, and shear stresses.